ShoeheyOt/ShoeheyOt/README.md

 ### :secret:&nbsp;Secret of Logo

-This logo represents me.(I created by myself)
+This logo represents me.
+(I created by myself)
-Each of the shape and color has meanings.
+Each of the shape and colour has meaning.

 <div>
   <img  align="left" src="public/logo.svg" width=200/>